-Don’t just jump at the first special offer you see because it’s sounds amazing.
+Don’t just jump at the first special offer you see because it sounds amazing.
 The chances are that anything super cheap means corners have been cut somewhere.
-This often means vital elements like slower loading times (a definite NO!) or more limited tech support.
-We recommend Rochen.com because of their excellent 24/7 customer service and tech support.

 When something goes wrong the chance is that it will be out of office hours.
-This can lose you valuable uptime for your new blog and put you under stress when you want to be having fun creating stuff and writing.
+This can lose you valuable uptime for your blog which stresses you out when you want to be having fun creating stuff and writing.

 Ask friends for ISP recommendations

-- PRO TIP 1: Don’t let anyone hurry you into selecting a host.
+- PRO TIP: Don’t let anyone hurry you into selecting a host.
 Just remember there is no such thing as ‘free‘.

 The honest truth is that you pay for tempting ‘freebies’ somewhere further down the line.
 Instead, look at what you get for a modest monthly outlay.
-You may find it is more worthwhile that the free hosting offer from a domain name provider.
-So we strongly advise you to take each step at your own pace and make your decisions after you have done basic research.
+I strongly advise you to take each step at your own pace and make your decisions after you have done basic research.

-- PRO TIP 2: You do NOT need to accept hosting from your Domain Name Provider.
+- PRO TIP: You do NOT need to accept hosting from your Domain Name Provider.